XV Gymnasium: History

-Denis Kuljiš, a known Croatian political columnist and opinion maker, himself an alumnus of XV. gimnazija, argues that at this point the quality of the school started to go down, since the teachers at other schools involved in the merger were not up to the standards of the school.

 In 1982, MIOC was renamed to MIOC Vladimir Popović.

-In 1991, after the fall of Communism, the school changed its name and was once again known as Fifteenth Gymnasium.
+In 1991, after the dissolution of Yugoslavia, the school changed its name and was once again known as Fifteenth Gymnasium.

 In 2007, the management of the school planned to hold a celebration of its thirty years of existence which sparked strong protests from alumni who graduated before 1977.
 In the end, the school held the celebration while mentioning both 1964 and 1977 as important dates in the history of the school.

 Building

 The school moved to the current building in Jordanovac, which is in the Maksimir neighborhood of Zagreb, in the seventies.
-Before that, it was located in an older building in Sutlanska street.
-The new building was built especially for this purpose and thus contains some of the infrastructure that schools in Zagreb, Croatia and the whole Balkan region lack.
-There are two gyms, an outdoor sports center, a cafeteria and a movie theater.
+Before that, it was located in an older building in Sutlanska street in Trnje.
+The new building was built especially for this purpose and thus contains some of the best high school infrastructure schools in Zagreb, Croatia.
+There are two gyms, an outdoor sports center, a cafeteria, and a movie theater.

 In 2008, the third wing of the building was opened.
 With an increased number of classrooms, the classes now take place only in the morning while afternoons are reserved for extracurricular activities, a relative rarity among Croatian schools.